How to Recover From A Bad Edibles Experience

 Working out may not seem ideal if you've taken too many edibles, but it can be a great option when your high begins to wear off.
 Working out can increase energy levels and help you clear your mind, so it can be helpful if you're feeling overwhelmed from consuming too many edibles.

-While working out can be a great option for some, it’s not recommended if you’re feeling nauseous or dizzy.
-Pushing yourself to workout despite these feelings could leave you feeling worse, rather than better.
+While working out can be a great option for some, it's not recommended if you're feeling nauseous or dizzy.
+Pushing yourself to workout despite these feelings could make you feel worse.

 napping after edibles